UnifiedID2/uid2-docs-preview/preview/docs/endpoints/post-token-validate.md

 ## Using POST /token/validate to Test

-You can use this endpoint to test whether the <Link href="../ref-info/glossary-uid#gl-dii">DII</Link> that you are sending through [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) is valid.
+You can use this endpoint to test whether the <Link href="../ref-info/glossary-uid#gl-dii">DII</Link> you are sending through [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) is valid.
 Follow these steps.

 1. Depending on whether the DII is a hashed or unhashed email address or phone number, send a [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) request using one of the four valid options listed in the [Unencrypted JSON Body Parameters](#unencrypted-json-body-parameters) table&#8212;`email`, `email_hash`, `phone`, or `phone_hash`&#8212;with the corresponding value as listed in the table.